-Bree — Even when in battle, Bree looks her best and remains calm.
+Bree — Even when in big struggle, Bree looks her best and remains calm.
 Dinner at the fast food place where she learns her husband is leaving her, being affronted at the psychologist’s office, a cringe-worthy dinner party with the neighbours in which she gets the upper hand, an unsuccessful attempt at sex with her husband, locking her own children out of the house in a well-coordinated plan to get them back.

-Gabby — Gabby’s battles are both ridiculous and real-world serious.
+Gabby — Gabby’s big struggles are both ridiculous and real-world serious.
 When her husband assaults her, it’s serious.
 But most of the time even the arguments she has with Carlos is somewhat funny, as these characters declare they love each other while scheming and manipulating the other in a high-stakes game of chess.

-Susan — Accidentally setting Edie’s house on fire, a big argument with her neighbour, then with Mike, falling over before making it onto the mechanical bull; Susan Mayer’s battle scenes are sometimes borne of ‘unpractised’ bitchiness and at other times occur as a result of her clumsiness.
+Susan — Accidentally setting Edie’s house on fire, a big argument with her neighbour, then with Mike, falling over before making it onto the mechanical bull; Susan Mayer’s big struggle scenes are sometimes borne of ‘unpractised’ bitchiness and at other times occur as a result of her clumsiness.
 Susan is an inconsistent character, though the writers have created Susan knowingly.
 Edie points this out (lampshades this set of traits) for the audience when she accuses Susan of being adorably klutzy but actually pretty scheming.
 Susan’s flaws are also pointed out by Edie’s guy who ends up sitting on the side of the road with her after a second flat tyre.

 In a long-running comedy series it is impossible for the characters to learn from their own mistakes.
 If they did, Susan would no longer put herself in calamity’s path, Bree would loosen up, Gabby would become genuinely altruistic and Lynette would somehow find a successful work-life balance.